You are here

 communicable

-illnesses that cannot be “caught” from someone else media messaging and body image
+and non-communicableillnesses that cannot be “caught” from someone else

 media messaging

-could include:- using a strong voice to say “no,” “stop,” “I don’t like this”
+- using a strong voice to set boundaries and saying “no,” “stop,” “I don’t like this”

 - calling out for help and getting away if possible

-- telling a trusted adult until you get help
+- telling a trusted adult about an unsettling or dangerous situation until you get help

 - saying they know a family member